henrikzujeddeloh/dotfiles/README.md

 ## neofetch config

-Add the neofetch config to user: `ln -s $HOME/dotfiles/neofetch.conf $HOME/.config/neofetch/config.conf`
+To apply the config file run `./neofetch-conf.sh`
+This script deletes the current `config.conf` file and creates a link to the one stored here